 The Boy Scouts have a program titled Leave No Trace.
 There are seven principles to this program.
 In summary, it is a program to ensure campgrounds and campsites are left the way they are meant to be.
 This should be a program all RV travelers follow as well.

-After packing up the RV and before driving away, we recommend you do a quick walk around the site to ensure you’re not leaving anything behind for the next campers.
+After packing up the RV and driving away, we recommend you take a quick walk around the site to ensure you’re not leaving anything behind for the next campers.

 Keep Your Lights Dim